-This is a term especially reserved for newborn babies up until 4 moths of age.
+This is a term especially reserved for newborn babies up until 4 months of age.
 It is important at this age to be putting your baby down drowsy but awake when possible because this starts to teach them some of the skills required to fall asleep independently.
-Basically you get them to the point of relaxed body, droopy eyes, but not actually falling in to sleep.
+Basically you get them to the point of a relaxed body, droopy eyes, but not actually falling into sleep.
 You then place them in their crib or bassinette and let them do the final stage of tipping themselves into sleep.
 If you keep practicing drowsy but awake when possible you can potentially make it so that you never need to sleep train.
 Your baby is learning independent sleep skills from an early age.

 At 6 weeks of age is when babies start to follow cues and make connections.
 So this is a key time to start giving them opportunities to put themselves to sleep.
-Remember that a little bit of low level fussing in the crib is okay, but if they start getting upset, you can definitely pick them up and try again at the next sleep time.
+Remember that a little bit of low-level fussing in the crib is okay, but if they start getting upset, you can definitely pick them up and try again at the next sleep time.
 You are just practicing!
 And remember: the more you practice the better you get.